A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: Numerical Experiments

 \textbf{Performance comparisons:} We evaluate model performance using accuracy and overall training time.
 Each model is tested on a modified version of the test set, where each feature vector is perturbed in a manner similar to the distributionally robust regression setting.
-Specifically, for each data point $\vx=(\va, \vb)$ in the test set, we apply the perturbation $\va+\upsilon \boldsymbol{\omega}\|\va\|_2$, where $\boldsymbol{\omega} \sim [\text{Laplace}(0,1)]^{q}$~\cite{goodfellow2016deep}, $\upsilon = 2 \times 10^{-3}$ for \verb|Fashion-MNIST| and $\upsilon= 2 \times 10^{-4} $ for \verb|CIFAR-10|.
+Specifically, for each data point $\vx=(\va, \vb)$ in the test set, we apply the perturbation $\va+\upsilon \boldsymbol{\omega}\|\va\|_2$, where $\boldsymbol{\omega} \sim [\text{Laplace}(0,1)]^{q}$~\citep{goodfellow2016deep}, $\upsilon = 2 \times 10^{-3}$ for \verb|Fashion-MNIST| and $\upsilon= 2 \times 10^{-4} $ for \verb|CIFAR-10|.

 To ensure a fair comparison, we use five distinct random seeds for initialization across all three methods.
-Given the large dataset sizes and high computational cost, for each random seeds, we first sample 20\% of each training set for hyperparameter tuning, optimizing $\alpha$, $\gamma$, $\lambda$, and $\eta$ from the specified choices.
-The best learning rate is then selected for SSPG and GDMax based on the lowest accuracy, while for SDRO, we report results using the best-performing hyperparameter values.
-After selecting the optimal parameters, we apply each method to the full training set.
+Given the large dataset sizes and high computational cost, we first sample 20\% of the training set, ensuring that every class has the same number of samples, for hyperparameter tuning, optimizing $\alpha$, $\gamma$, $\lambda$, and $\eta$ from the specified choices in a manner similar to the one used for the regression problems.
+The best learning rate for SSPG and GDMax, as well as the hyperparameters for SDRO, are selected based on the highest accuracy.
+After selecting the parameters, we apply each method to the full training set.
 Finally, we aggregate the results across the five seeds and report in Table~\ref{tab:algorithm_comparison_deep_learning} the mean accuracy and training time, along with their standard deviations, for all methods.

-For the \verb|Fashion-MNIST|, we observe that SSPG demonstrates competitive performance, outperforming both GDMax and SDRO in terms of accuracy while requiring significantly less computational time than SDRO.
-Similarly, on CIFAR-10, SSPG achieves strong accuracy and computational efficiency, though SDRO attains a marginally higher accuracy at the cost of considerably longer runtime.
-Overall, SSPG achieves an effective balance between accuracy and computational efficiency, making it a suitable choice for applications requiring reliable and time-efficient performance even in the presence of noisy data.